 Securities Issuance Consortium

-The consortium is designed and hosted by Adrian Dacruz from Clearstream and now has the continual support of the ICSDs and major investment banks who also promote the need for market change.
-The founding principles of the group are to provide a collaborative and innovative space for the securities issuance markets to grow into their future state.
+The consortium was founded and is hosted by Adrian Dacruz, VP Strategic Market Development at Clearstream, who like many within our organisation sees the need for the bond markets to work much closer together.
+Importantly, the founding principles of this working group are to provide a collaborative and innovative space for the securities issuance markets to grow into their future state.

-- "XS" 144As offer collateral eligibility with the ECB and lower cost.
+- Only XS ISIN securities offer collateral eligibility with the ECB.

-- All Issuer legal documentation can be easily changed to support 144A tranches settling within the ICSDs.
+- All issuer legal documentation can be easily changed to support 144A tranches settling within the ICSDs as XS ISINs.

 - All major investors have ICSD accounts (either directly or indirectly).